Piccalilli: Etymology

-American piccalilli
+By nation

+In Britain

+British piccalilli regularly contains the common vegetables cauliflower, onion, shallot, runner bean, carrot, courgette and gherkin, with the seasonings flour, vinegar, ginger, garlic, coriander, mustard powder and turmeric.

+In America

 In the Northeastern United States, commercial piccalillis are made with a base of sweet peppers or green tomatoes.
 This style is somewhat similar to sweet pepper relish, with the piccalilli being distinguished by having a darker red or green color and, like British piccalilli, the chunks are larger and it is slightly sweeter.
-It is commonly used as a topping on such foods as hamburgers and hot dogs.
-British-style, yellow, piccalilli is also available.

 In the Midwestern United States, commercial piccalillis are based on finely chopped gherkins.
 Bright green and on the sweet side, they are often used as a condiment for Chicago-style hot dogs.
 This style is sometimes called "neon relish".

 In the Southern United States, piccalilli is not commonly served.
 In its place, chow-chow, a relish with a base of chopped green (unripe) tomatoes, is offered.
 This relish may also include onions, bell peppers, cabbage, green beans, and other vegetables.
 While not similar to other piccalillis, chow-chow is often called as such and the terms may be used interchangeably.

-In the Western United States, piccalilli is uncommon.

-Surinamese piccalilli
+In Surinam

 A far spicier variant of piccalilli comes from the former Dutch colony of Suriname, where traditional British piccalilli is mixed with a sambal made of garlic and yellow Madame Jeanette peppers.
 This piccalilli is often homemade but can also be bought in jars in Dutch corner shops.
 Whilst Surinamese piccalilli is similar in appearance to ordinary piccalilli, the taste is much spicier.

-Media references

-As a term for a mixed collection, piccalilli lends its name to several books of poems, for example, Piccalilli: A Mixture, by Gilbert Percy (1862), and Dilly Dilly Piccalilli: Poems for the Very Young (1989), by Myra Cohn Livingston.
-Mr Piccalilli is the name of a character in the children's book Mr Pod and Mr Piccalilli (2005), by Penny Dolan.

-The song "Lily the Pink", recorded in 1968 by UK comedy group The Scaffold, includes a humorous reference to piccalilli when describing Lily's eventual demise, in the lyric "...and despite her medicinal compound, sadly Picca-Lily died".
-The song was based on an earlier folk song "the Ballad of Lydia Pinkham", which celebrated a herbal remedy invented by the eponymous heroine, marketed from 1876 as "Lydia E. Pinkham's Vegetable Compound".
-The connection between piccalilli and the vegetable compound is in name only, as the recipes differ completely.